New book out now: Citizen Hollywood

-My new book, Citizen Hollywood: How the Collaboration Between LA and DC Revolutionized American Politics, is out in May - and you can read all about it in the Citizen Hollywood page of this website.
+My new book, Citizen Hollywood: How the Collaboration Between LA and DC Revolutionized American Politics, is out now - and you can read all about it in the Citizen Hollywood page of this website.

 I argue that understanding Hollywood is key to understanding the partisan, ideological, personality-focused mess in Washington DC.
 To most people, Hollywood activism consists of self-obsessed movie stars promoting their pet causes, whether it be marijuana legalization or Second Amendment rights.
 There’s some truth in that stereotype, and in this book you’ll find the close personal friends of Fidel Castro, the wannabe cowboys, and the ever ubiquitous Barbra Streisand.
 But Citizen Hollywood makes a far more serious case: that Hollywood’s influence in Washington runs deeper and affects the country’s government more than most of us ever imagined.

 Celebrity activism exerts a subtle power over the American political process.
 And that pressure is nothing new.
 Through money, networking, and image making, the movie industry has shaped the way that politics works for nearly a century.
 It has helped to forge a culture that is obsessed with celebrity and spectacle.
 And in return, politicians have become part of the fabric of Hollywood society and catered to the wishes of their newfound friends and fundraisers.

 Using original archival research and exclusive interviews with stars, directors, producers, and politicians from both parties, Citizen Hollywood shows that the only way to understand the image-obsessed, volatile politics of modern America is to understand the hidden history of Hollywood’s influence on Washington.

 And on BAM